By Josh Katzowitz, WCI Content Director

 Doximity 2020 Physician Compensation Report

 The setting in which a doctor practices also heavily affects how much they earn.
-As you can see below, the difference between practicing in a single-specialty group vs. working for the government can be nearly $180,000 a year.
+As you can see below, the difference between practicing in a single-specialty group vs. working for an urgent care center can be nearly $175,000 a year in 2022.

 -